Eating Disorder Therapy Orlando

 As therapists in Orlando, we support our clients with eating disorders by providing a safe space for our clients to confront their anxieties and reimagine their relationship with their body through Eye Movement Desensitization Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT).

-At Mindful Living Counseling Orlando, Orlando Therapists treat individuals who are suffering from Anorexia Nervosa, Binge Eating Disorder (BED), and Bulimia Nervosa.
+At Mindful Living Counseling Orlando, Tristan McDermott treats individuals who are suffering from various eating disorders.
+Anorexia Nervosa, Binge Eating Disorder (BED), and Bulimia Nervosa are just some eating disorders she works with.

 Anorexia Nervosa is characterized as: